- Contact Us

 of the Kelly Library

-The John M. Kelly Library is the largest federated college library at UofT.
-It is also one of more than 40 libraries at the university.
+The John M. Kelly Library is the largest federated college library at the University of Toronto.
+It is also one of more than forty libraries at the university.
 Although our collections cover a wide range of subjects, we focus most on humanities disciplines including Catholic theology, the Middle Ages, book history and media, social justice, Celtic Studies, and English, French, Italian, Slavic and German literature.